Western culture: Terminology

-It is difficult to determine which individuals or places or trends fit into which category, and the East–West contrast is sometimes criticized as relativistic and arbitrary.
-Globalization has spread Western ideas so widely that almost all modern cultures are, to some extent, influenced by aspects of Western culture.
-Stereotypical views of "the West" have been labeled "Occidentalism", paralleling "Orientalism"—the term for the 19th-century stereotyped views of "the East".

 Some philosophers have questioned whether Western culture can be considered a historically sound, unified body of thought.
-For example, Kwame Anthony Appiah pointed out in 2016 that many of the fundamental influences on Western culture – such as those of Greek philosophy – are also shared by the Islamic world to a certain extent.
-Appiah argues that the origin of the Western and European identity can be traced back to the 8th-century Muslim invasion of Europe via Iberia, when Christians would start to form a common Christian or European identity.
+For example, Kwame Anthony Appiah pointed out in 2016 that many fundamental influences on Western culture – such as Greek philosophy – are shared by the Islamic world.
+Appiah argues that the origin of the Western and European identity can be traced to the 8th-century Muslim invasion of Europe via Iberia, causing Christians to form a common Christian or European identity.
 Contemporary Latin chronicles from Spain referred to the victors in the Frankish victory over the Umayyads at the 732 Battle of Tours as "Europeans" according to Appiah, denoting a shared sense of identity.

-A former, now less-acceptable synonym for "Western civilisation" was "the white race".
+Pope Leo III's transfer of the Roman Empire from the Eastern Roman Empire to the Frankish King Charlemagne in the form of the Holy Roman Empire in 800, the Great Schism of 1054, and the devastating Fourth Crusade of 1204 also influenced what is considered the West.

 As Europeans discovered the extra-European world, old concepts adapted.
-The area that had formerly been considered the Orient ("the East") became the Near East as the interests of the European powers interfered with Meiji Japan and Qing China for the first time in the 19th century.
+The area that had formerly been considered the Orient ("the East") became the Near East as European countries began to interact with Meiji Japan and Qing China in the 19th century.
 Thus the Sino-Japanese War in 1894–1895 occurred in the "Far East" while troubles surrounding the decline of the Ottoman Empire occurred simultaneously in the Near East.
 (Note: British archaeologist D. G. Hogarth published The Nearer East in 1902, which helped to define the term and its extent, including Albania, Montenegro, southern Serbia and Bulgaria, Greece, Egypt, all Ottoman lands, the entire Arabian Peninsula, and Western parts of Iran.)
 The term "Middle East" in the mid-19th century included the territory east of the Ottoman Empire but west of China—Greater Persia and Greater India—but is now used synonymously with "Near East" in most languages.
+Stereotypical views of "the West" have been labeled "Occidentalism", paralleling "Orientalism"—the term for the 19th-century stereotypes of "the East".

+Globalization has spread Western ideas so widely that almost all modern cultures are, to some extent, influenced by aspects of Western culture.